vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

 ```

-Once a variable is marked for tracing, it will be traced through all function calls that are made : provided either of the two conditions are satisfied
+Once a variable is marked for tracing, it will be traced through all function calls that are made : provided either of the three conditions are satisfied

 * The variable is mutable